Emergence of Nonequilibrium Latent Cycles in Unsupervised Generative Modeling: Technical details

 \subsection{Efficient log-likelihood estimation}

 A fast on-the-fly estimate of the log-likelihood for a mini-batch $\NN$ is obtained from

 where the average is over sampled $\zz$ states and time steps $t$.
 A more precise estimate uses long Markov chains (e.g.\ $T=10^5$) and all $N_\DD$ data points, which requires evaluating $T\times N_\DD$ transition probabilities.
 When the latent space is small, instead one can use the empirical occupancy $\bp_e(\zz)$ obtained from the $T$ Markov samples and compute each $\ln p(\xx)$ using~\eqref{px_from_z}.
-This reduces the number of evaluations to $2^L\times N_\DD$, or $L\times N_\DD$ for one-hot encoding.
+This reduces the number of evaluations to $2^L\times N_\DD$, feasible because the latent space is small ($2^L=32$ for $L=5$).